TheBrownViking20/katacoda-scenarios/test/step5.md

 Let's plot a residual plot.
 Copy the following code to the editor:

 <pre class="file" data-filename="lr.py" data-target="replace">
-# Importing numpy, pandas and matplotlib
+# Importing pandas and matplotlib
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt